FAQ/Fees

 Everyone’s process is different, and there’s no clearly predictable timeline.
 But—give it 3 to 6 months of committed, dedicated, thoughtful work, and we should see a shift.
 Some people improve significantly in a short time.
 Others get little glimmers and signs that they’re on the right track.

-But Therapy’s Expensive…
+Q: But Therapy’s Expensive…

 This is a two-parter.

 Part 1.
 It’s possible that out-of-pocket therapy is entirely too expensive for you right now.
 I respect that.
 That’s okay.
 You deserve this healing information either way.
-That’s why I, and so many other mind-body practitioners, provide free or very low-cost educational and self-help resources.
+That’s why I, and so many other mindbody practitioners, provide free or very low-cost educational and self-help resources.
 Listen to my podcast.
 Check out the Other Resources section at the bottom of this page.
 There’s so much great content.
 And people can heal entirely independently.
 Many people do.
 It’s your brain and your nervous system.
 You, ultimately, have the power.

 And…